tutorial

 Security: You're in Control#

 Connecting AI to real systems sounds scary.
-MCP addresses this:
+MCP was designed with security as a core principle, not an afterthought:

-Local by default — Most servers run on your machine.
-Your data doesn't leave your computer.
+Local by default — Most servers run on your machine via stdio transport.
+Your data never leaves your computer.
+The AI app communicates with the server process directly — no network, no cloud, no third-party access.

 Why not just let AI call REST APIs directly?